OSGConnect/connectbook/welcome/overview/is-it-for-you.md

 \** per job; you can work with a multi-TB dataset on the OSPool if it can be split into pieces!

-Some examples of work that has been a good fit for the OSPool and benefited from using its resources include:
+Some examples of work that have been a good fit for the OSPool and benefited from using its resources include:

 - image analysis (including MRI, GIS, etc.)
 - text-based analysis, including DNA read mapping and other bioinformatics
-- parameter sweeps
+- hyper/parameter sweeps
 - Monte Carlo methods and other model optimization

 **Learn more and chat with a Research Computing Facilitator by [signing up for OSG Connect][account-request]**